cyr19/MENLI/README.md

 We released the [adversarial datasets](experiments/datasets/adv_datasets).
 Please check [here](experiments/) and the [evaluation script](experiments/adv_test.py) for more details about how to run metrics on them.

+**2023-4-11 Update: we uploaded a new version of adversarial datasets for ref-based MT evaluation, which fixes some space and case errors ([more details](experiments/datasets/adv_datasets)).**
 <div align="center">
 <img src="https://raw.githubusercontent.com/cyr19/MENLI/main/results/tables/table10_failure.png" width="70%"/>
 </div>